loophp/collection/docs/pages/api.rst

 .. warning:: The `callbacks` parameter is variadic and they are evaluated as a logical ``OR``.
-             If you're looking for a logical ``AND``, you have make multiple calls to the since operations.
+             If you're looking for a logical ``AND``, you have make multiple calls to the same operation.

-Be careful, this operation is not the same as the 'filter' operation.
+Be careful, this operation is not the same as the ``filter`` operation.

 Interface: `TakeWhileable`_